Gluten-Free Chocolate Peanut Butter Banana Muffins

 Ingredients

-• 2 tbsp oil (canola, grapeseed, any neutral tasting oil - not olive oil though)
+• 2 tablespoons (28 g) oil - canola, grapeseed, any neutral tasting oil – not olive oil

-• 2 cups gluten-free flour blend (I like Bob's Red Mill 1-to-1 baking flour)
+• 2 cups (280 g) gluten-free flour blend - Bob's Red Mill 1-to-1 Gluten-Free Baking Flour (in the blue bag) which contains xanthan gum

-• 1 cup dairy-free chocolate chips (I used Guittard dark chocolate chips)
+• 1 cup (180 g) dairy-free chocolate chips - I used Guittard dark chocolate chips

 Instructions

-• Bake at 350F for 20-25 minutes, until muffin is lightly browned and a toothpick inserted into the center comes out clean.
+• Bake for 20-25 minutes, until the tops are lightly browned and a toothpick inserted in the center comes out clean.

-• Let cool in the pan for 5-10 minutes before serving.
+• Let cool in the pan for 5-10 minutes, then transfer to a wire rack.

 Nutrition